 - The Fry Family Foundation Entrepreneurship Award for Women or Non-binary Leadership ($2,500)

 This competition has been built on the memory of Dr. Mel Woodward, an entrepreneur who started his journey on a dream and a truck.
-Read more about Dr. Woodward HERE.
+Learn more about Dr. Woodward HERE.

-4. The applicant(s) must intend to create and operate their startup in Newfoundland and Labrador.
-If the startup is already incorporated (which is not required for this competition), it has to be incorporated in the province.
+- The applicant(s) must intend to create and operate their startup in Newfoundland and Labrador.
+If the startup is already incorporated (which is not required for this competition), it must be incorporated in Newfoundland and Labrador.

-5. The startup must have less than 10 employees (employees are not required for this competition).
+- The startup must have less than 10 full-time equivalent employees.

 While these eligibility criteria provide general parameters, eligibility will ultimately be determined at the sole discretion of the MCE.